What is Microdialysis?

 After reading about Eicom’s Ideal system, you may have noticed some interesting traits.
 Firstly, why the rotating cage?
 Secondly, why another pump for large molecules?
 Well, to answer these we have to think about the basic microdialysis setup.

 For each microdialysis probe, there are two thin lines of tubing necessary to transfer aCSF to and from the probe.
 Since the animal is freely moving, just connecting the lines directly to the animal means the lines twist when the animal rotates.
 This risks the lines detaching or limiting the animal’s ability to move.
 Liquid swivels are often used to prevent twisting of microdialysis lines, but become cumbersome as more lines (tubing, fiber optic, or electrical) are attached to an animal.
 So we thought, how do we stop twisting of lines no matter how many lines are connected to the animal?
 We felt the solution was to combat the twisting at the source: the animal that keeps rotating.
 Some researchers spend time untwisting the animal by hand, we thought why not have a machine do that for us?
-Thus, we have the rotating cage stage.
+Thus, we have a rotating cage stage.
 As the animal rotates, the tether twists the sensor which triggers the stage to counter-rotate.
 The result is zero net rotations by the animal, therefore, no twisting to worry about.
 Best of all, multiple implants and tubing lines can be kept untwisted.
 Plus, no more cleaning swivels!

 Now, why the second pump?
 The short answer is to remove back pressure in the outlet line.
 The long answer is that sometimes researchers seek to collect large molecules but that means a large pored membrane is required.
 The large pores mean, if backpressure is present, more fluid will permeate across the membrane and enter the brain which can lead to increased intracranial pressure and lower recovery rates.
 By adding a second pump we create a push-pull system.
 To adjust for even the slightest pressure difference between the pumps, we added a vent to the AtmosLM™probes.
-This completely eliminates any pressure build-up in the probe, and therefore, prevents any membrane leakage into the brain.
+This eliminates any pressure build-up in the probe, and therefore, prevents any membrane leakage into the brain.

 Recovery Percentage from Microdialysis